 Starfall Learn to Read app is the same content that you can get on a desktop computer for free.
 Kids play by building words, listen and/or read a story using the words they built and then work on a literacy skill.

-If you are looking for something interactive and systematic, but not overwhelming then Hale’s Tales should hit the mark.
+If you are looking for something interactive and systematic, but not overwhelming then Hale’s Tale should hit the mark.
 I was so appreciative that the music in the background wasn’t overwhelming and actually complimented the work the kids are doing.
 Kids start on an island visiting different buildings and sections to solve letter sound tasks.
 My 5-year-old loved to use the metal detector to find sounds and then dig them up from the ground.
 It has just the right amount of fun and playful rewards to keep kids engaged.

 Trace It, Try It